mholling/nswtopo/README.markdown

 * Feature labels sometimes conflict with other features on the map, or are more numerous than needed.
 This is easily fixed in a multi-layer file by manually moving or deleting the offending label.
 * Data is not always complete or accurate.
 Since the map data represents the current contents of the NSW geospatial database, it reflects any errors the database contains.
 Aerial imagery may be helpful in identifying any such inaccuracies, which can subsequently corrected manually in the appropriate layer.
 Examples of inaccuracies I've observed include:
-  * the trig points layer does not always show every trig station in the map area;
+  * the trig points layer depicts some extra points compared to the printed maps, and missed some others;
   * new dams on farms may not always be shown;
   * cliff areas are not always accurately located;
   * the difference between vehicular and 4WD tracks is sometimes debatable; and